-Services that are covered for you What you must pay when you get these services Dental services (continued) Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw \$44 copay for all other Medicare-covered non-routine dental care. for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) for Medicare-covered dental services.
+Services that are covered for you What you must pay when you get these services Dental services (continued) Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) for Medicare-covered dental services. \$40 copay for all other Medicare-covered non-routine dental care.
 Out-of-Network 45% of the Medicare-allowed amount.
-Dental services (additional benefits) We also cover the following additional dental services and supplies not covered by Medicare: PREVENTIVE SERVICES Clinical Oral Evaluations In-Network \$0 Copay 2 evaluations per calendar year (combined with D0150) . , D0120 - Periodic oral evaluation D0150 - Comprehensive oral evaluation - new or established patient Out-of-Network Member pays up front and is reimbursed 55% of non-participating rates Comprehensive oral evaluations (D0150) are limited to 1 per lifetime, per dentist but also count against the 2 evaluation limit per calendar year. non participating rates As necessary D0140 - Limited oral evaluation - problem focused Diagnostic Imaging (X-rays) Maximum 1 set per calendar year In-Network \$0 Copay D0270 - Bitewing - single radiographic image Out-of-Network D0272 - Bitewings - two radiographic images Member pays up front and is D0273 - Bitewings - three radiographic images reimbursed 55% of D0274 - Bitewings - four radiographic images non-participating rates
+Dental services (additional benefits) We also cover the following additional dental services and supplies not covered by Medicare: PREVENTIVE SERVICES Clinical Oral Evaluations In-Network \$0 Copay 2 evaluations per calendar year (combined with D0150) D0120 - Periodic oral evaluation Out-of-Network D0150 - Comprehensive oral evaluation - new or established patient Member pays up front and is reimbursed 55% of non-participating rates Comprehensive oral evaluations (D0150) are limited to 1 per lifetime, per dentist but also count against the 2 evaluation limit per calendar year. non participating rates As necessary D0140 - Limited oral evaluation - problem focused Diagnostic Imaging (X-rays) Maximum 1 set per calendar year In-Network \$0 Copay Maximum 1 set per calendar year D0270 - Bitewing - single radiographic image Out-of-Network D0272 - Bitewings - two radiographic images Member pays up front and is 12 D0273 - Bitewings - three radiographic images reimbursed 55% of D0273 - Bitewings - three radiographic images D0274 - Bitewings - four radiographic images reimbursed 55% of non-participating rates